Grand Duchess Maria Pavlovna of Russia (1890–1958): Early life

 Maria Pavlovna's childhood was spent in splendor.
 Her early memories were of magnificent palaces and lazy country estates populated by armies of servants.
-Until she was six, Maria spoke Russian badly as all of her governesses and the immediate family spoke English.
+Until she was age 6, Maria spoke Russian badly as all of her governesses and the immediate family spoke English.
 Later she had another governess, Mademoiselle Hélène who taught her French and stayed with her until her marriage.
-At the age of seven she traveled in her own personal railway car accompanied by her governess to visit Germany and France.
+At age 7, she traveled in her personal railway car accompanied by her governess to visit Germany and France.
 On Sundays, she and her brother were allowed to play with children from aristocratic families.
 Growing up without a mother and with a frequently absent father, Grand Duchess Maria and her brother Dimitri became very close, relying on each other for affection and companionship.